GraphQL over WebSockets

 Google Chrome was the first browser to support the WebSocket Protocol, adding support in 2009 - two years before it was officially standardised in 2011.
 As the need for full-duplex server-client communications rose, other browsers followed suit.

-As of today, all major browsers support the WebSocket Protocol - see the Can I Use table (opens in a new tab).
+As of today, all major browsers support the WebSocket Protocol - see the Can I Use table.

 WebSockets ❤️ GraphQL